FahimU123/Personal-Coding-Guide/ARKit - RealityKit.md

         scene.addAnchor(coordinateAnchor)
     }
 ```
-1. This basically controls where the oject you will soon create will be placed
+1. This basically controls where the oject will be placed

 Step 3: Entities